-In compiling this list, we concluded that the best way to rank a coach relative to his peers is not to do so based on the number of wins and loses alone, but instead on how much a coach wins and loses as compared to the resources he has.
-Thus, the list we created is a ranking of the top college basketball coaches in the country based off the coaches "cost-per-win," calculated by dividing the total number of wins against Division I opponents during the 2010-11 and 2011-12 seasons by their respective schools basketball budget for each year.
-In essence, this creates an equation in which the variable numerator among coaches resources is divided over a constant denominator, wins and losses against the same pool of competition.
+In compiling this list, we concluded that the best way to rank a coach relative to his peers is not to do so based on the number of wins and loses alone, but instead on how much a coach wins and losses as compared to the resources he has.
+Thus, the list we created is a ranking of the top college basketball coaches in the country based off the coaches "cost-per-win", calculated by dividing the total number of wins against Division I opponents during the 2010-11 and 2011-12 seasons by their respective schools basketball budget for each year.
+In essence, this creates an equation in which the variable numerator among coaches, resources, is divided over a constant denominator, wins and losses against the same pool of competition.

 Due to the quantity of schools at the Division I level (340+), there is of course an inherent disparity in the budgets of many of the smaller universities as compared to their much larger BCS brethren.
 As such, we created two separate rankings, one for coaches of "High-Major" schools, and the other for ones that coach at the "Mid-Major" level.
 Mid-Major, as defined by the CollegeInsider.com Mid-Major Top 25, are schools that play in the following conferences: America East, Atlantic Sun, Big Sky, Big South, Big West, Colonial, Great West, Horizon, Independents, Ivy, Metro Atlantic, Mid-American, Mid-Eastern, Missouri Valley, Northeast, Ohio Valley, Patriot, Southern, Southland, Southwestern, Summit, Sun Belt, WAC, and West Coast.

-The on-court success of the Mid-Major coaches who made the list was equally impressive.
-In 2012, 19 of 20 coaches led their teams to the postseason, 11 of them captured their conference's regular season and/or tournament titles, and almost all accumulated more than 20 wins.
+The on court success of the Mid-Major coaches who made the list was equally impressive.
+In 2012, 19 of 20 coaches lead their teams to the postseason, 11 of them captured their conference regular season and/or tournament titles, and almost all accumulated more than 20 wins.

-Scott Nagy, No. 1 on the our Mid-Major list, helped lead the South Dakota State Jackrabbits to their first NCAA Tournament appearance on the Division I level in school history on one of the smallest budgets in college basketball, an astonishing feat.
-Two of the top 10 coaches, Anthony Evans of Norfolk State (#4) and Brett Reed of Leigh (#8), helped guide their teams to only the fifth and sixth upsets of a 15-over-a-2 seeded team in the history of the NCAA tournament.
+Scott Nagy, #1 on the our Mid-Major list, helped lead the South Dakota State Jackrabbits to their first NCAA Tournament appearance on the Division I level in school history on one of the smallest budgets in college basketball, an astonishing feat.
+Two of the top 10 coaches, Anthony Evans of Norfolk State (#4) and Brett Reed of Leigh (#8), helped guide their teams to only the 5th and 6th upset of a 15 over a 2 seeded team in the history of the NCAA tournament.
 Tommy Amaker of Harvard (#3) led the Crimson to their first Ivy League title and NCAA tournament appearance in over 50 years, while Bob Hoffman of Mercer (#9) led the Bears to the CollegeInsider.com Postseason Tournament (CIT) title, the first postseason tournament win by any team in the history of the Atlantic Sun conference.